How To Clean Leather & Care For Your Leather Products

 - As is the nature of leather, your product may appear slightly different to the product shown in the images.
 Natural variances occur.

 - When you receive your item, the leather may be a bit stiff.
-In time the leather will soften.
 In time, the leather will soften.
 Our leather ages very well with daily use.

 - Avoid leaving your leather cover or accessory in direct sunlight.